-The Women’s Initiatives has been created to offer programming to equip women with the tools to manage their personal lives, skills to excel in their careers, confidence to lead and the courage to support each other.
+This event was developed in alignment with the Women’s Initiatives program.
+The goal of Women’s Initiatives is to equip women with the tools to manage their personal lives, skills to excel in their careers, confidence to lead and the courage to support each other.

 Join us throughout this year for interactive workshops, motivating speakers, informative webinars, robust panels, pertinent discussions and more-all designed to inspire, empower and lead every Auburn woman.